Michelk-byte/HospiApp/README.md

 The frontend is implemented using React-Native framework.

-The backend is implemented using Python-Flask, you can check the reposatory using the link below, and integrated with MongoDB-Atlas to store the data: https://github.com/Michelk-byte/MobileDev
+The backend is implemented using Python-Flask and deployed on Heroku, you can check the reposatory using the link below, and integrated with MongoDB-Atlas to store the data: https://github.com/Michelk-byte/MobileDev

 <p align="center">